DavinaRacine/ISIfmu-24_MasterThesis/README.md

 *  **Contributor Diversity Index (CDI)** - Quantifiable proxy for the project's "Bus Factor" and structural resilience.

 ## Repository Structure
 *   **/raw-data**: Contains the 15 individual raw Excel files extracted using the custom Python extraction algorithm found in the **/python-script** directory.
-These files include the structural lifecycles (Pull Requests, Issues, and Contributors) and the aggregated comment data.
+These files include the structural lifecycles (pull requests, issues, and authors) and the aggregated comment data.
 *   **/calculations**: Contains the `Calculations_DJackson.xlsx` file, which includes the final results of the statistical analysis as follows.
     *   **Raw Metrics Calculations.** Calculated per repository, serving as the foundation of the experiment.
     *   **Spearman Correlation Matrix.** Establishing the statistical trade-offs between metrics.